dartoos-dev/eo_color/README.md

 ## Getting Started

-Like any other object-oriented package, this one uses interfaces to define concepts such as color palette, color swatch and color gradient.
-So the three core interfaces are `Palette`, `Swatch`, and `Gradient`.
+Like any other object-oriented package, this one uses interfaces to define concepts such as color palette, color swatch, and color gradient.
+Therefore, the three main interfaces are `Palette`, `Swatch`, and `Gradient`.

 ## Palette interface